mrjabba/soccer_league/README.markdown

 * Leagues (anything from English Premier League to your local pub league)
 * Teams
 * Players

-Additionally, you can manage the stats for an individual game.
-You can create a game roster and enter individual players stats in a game.
-This area still needs some work.
+* League Table Editing
+* Game Stat Management

+This application also gives you the ability to manage stats.
+You can configure a league to manage games where league tables are automatically updated from those games.
+Or, you can choose a simpler approach without game management.
+This will allow you to simply edit the league table.Game management still needs some work.
 Your mileage may vary.

 This project is being continually improved.
 There is no official release yet.
 If you want to use it, feel free to fork it.
 Contributions are welcome.
 I have ideas for other features like cataloging venues and stadiums, managing coaches and staff, and adding more roles to handle sharing/collaboration.